lerchl/curryful-bachelor-thesis-curryful-yahtzee/README.md

     values and exceptions using monads, throughout the application.
 Classes provided by curryful-commons can help you out with that.
 Take the Curryful example application as a reference.
 There are only two endpoints:

-    - POST /login - takes a username and returns a session password
+    - POST /login - takes a username and password as query parameters and returns a session password
     - GET /yahtzee - generates five random dice rolls and returns the result

     The available users are: